-Yesterday I discovered that there is a flying freehold issue on a house I have offered on two weeks back in what should have been a simple, chain free conveyancing.
+Yesterday I discovered that there is a flying freehold issue on a house I put an offer in two weeks back in what was supposed to be a simple, chain free conveyancing.
 Fairfield is the location of the property.
-What do you suggest?
+Can you shed any light on this issue?

 Flying freeholds in Fairfield are rare but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Fairfield you would need to get your solicitor to go through the deeds very carefully.
+Even where you use a solicitor outside Fairfield you must be sure that your lawyer goes through the deeds very carefully.
 Your bank may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Fairfield may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Some of the more diligent conveyancing solicitors in Fairfield may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold premises.

 In my capacity as executor for the will of my grandfather I am selling a house in Monmouth but reside in Fairfield.
 My lawyer (who is 260 miles awayneeds me to execute a statutory declaration prior to the transaction finalising.
 Could you suggest a conveyancing practitioner in Fairfield to attest and place their company stamp on the document?

 Technically speaking you should not need to have the documents attested by a conveyancing solicitor.
 Ordinarily any notary public or qualified solicitor will suffice regardless of whether they are Fairfield based